nhasan6/itstechnova2025/README.md

 #About

-Girl Math is a is a personal finance management app that helps users track income, expenses, and savings goals.
-It provides insights and visualizations to make budgeting simple and effective.
+Girl Math is a personal finance management app that helps users track income, expenses, and savings goals.
+It provides insights and visualizations to make budgeting simple, fun, and effective.

 #Features